Marco Rubio: Early life and education

-Marco Antonio Rubio was born in Miami, Florida, the second son and third child of Mario Rubio Reina and Oriales (née Garcia) Rubio.
+Marco Antonio Rubio was born in 1971 in Miami, Florida.
+He is the second son and third child of Mario Rubio Reina and Oriales (née García) Rubio.
 His parents were Cubans who immigrated to the United States in 1956 during the regime of Fulgencio Batista, two and a half years before Fidel Castro ascended to power after the Cuban Revolution.
-His mother made at least four return trips to Cuba after Castro's takeover, including a month-long trip in 1961.
-Neither of Rubio's parents was a U.S. citizen at the time of Rubio's birth, but his parents applied for U.S. citizenship and were naturalized in 1975.
+His mother made at least four return trips to Cuba after Castro's takeover, including a month-long trip in 1961, and a return to Cuba had been planned before the changes in their native country.
+Rubio's parents were not U.S. citizens at the time of Rubio's birth.
+They were naturalized in 1975.
 Some relatives of Rubio's were admitted to the U.S. as refugees.

 Rubio's maternal grandfather, Pedro Victor Garcia, immigrated to the U.S. legally in 1956, but returned to Cuba to find work in 1959.
-When he fled communist Cuba and returned to the U.S. in 1962 without a visa, he was detained as an undocumented immigrant and an immigration judge ordered him to be deported.
-Immigration officials reversed their decision later that day, the deportation order was not enforced, and Garcia was given a legal status of "parolee" that allowed him to stay in the U.S. Garcia re-applied for permanent resident status in 1966 following passage of the Cuban Adjustment Act, at which point his residency was approved.
-Rubio enjoyed a close relationship with his grandfather during his childhood.
+When in 1962 he fled communist Cuba and returned to the U.S. without a visa, he was detained as an undocumented immigrant and an immigration judge ordered him to be deported.
+But immigration officials reversed their decision later that day, and the deportation order was not enforced.
+Instead, Garcia was reclassified to the legal status of "parolee" that allowed him to stay in the U.S. He reapplied for permanent resident status in 1966 after the Cuban Adjustment Act passed, and his residency was approved.
+Rubio had a close relationship with his grandfather during his childhood.

 In October 2011, The Washington Post reported that Rubio's previous statements that his parents were forced to leave Cuba in 1959 (after Fidel Castro came to power) were falsehoods.
-His parents actually left Cuba in 1956, during the dictatorship of Fulgencio Batista.
-According to the Post, "[in] Florida, being connected to the post-revolution exile community gives a politician cachet that could never be achieved by someone identified with the pre-Castro exodus, a group sometimes viewed with suspicion."
+His parents left Cuba in 1956, during the Batista regime.
+According to the Post, "[in] Florida, being connected to the post-revolution exile community gives a politician cachet that could never be achieved by someone identified with the pre-Castro exodus, a group sometimes viewed with suspicion".
 Rubio denied that he had embellished his family history, stating that his public statements about his family were based on "family lore".
 Rubio asserted that his parents intended to return to Cuba in the 1960s.
 He added that his mother took his two elder siblings back to Cuba in 1961 with the intention of living there permanently (his father remained behind in Miami "wrapping up the family's matters"), but the nation's move toward communism caused the family to change its plans.
-Rubio stated that "[the] essence of my family story is why they came to America in the first place; and why they had to stay."
+Rubio said that the "essence of my family story is why they came to America in the first place and why they had to stay".